 Ensures that the dispensary is compliant will all State regulations.

 DISPENSARY STAFF REQUIRED DURING HOURS OF OPERATION

 Dispensary will have a minimum of six staff members scheduled during operating hours.
-There will be one uniformed security guard and a dispensary employee-in-charge on the premises at all times during operating hours.
+At least one member of the HHG security department will be onsite at all times the facility is operating.